freifunk/meshviewer/README.md

 You can insert your own HTML into the deprecation warning via `"deprecation_text":""`.

+## Development

+To contribute to the project by developing new features, have a look at our [development documentation](DEVELOPMENT.md).

 ## History

 Meshviewer started as [ffnord/meshviewer](https://github.com/ffnord/meshviewer) for Freifunk Nord